ShoYamanishi/Voxcell/README.md

 6. TARGETS -> Packaging -> Module Map File = module.modulemap (Ex. `buildSettings = {MODULEMAP_FILE = module.modulemap;}` in in  [./Voxcell.xcodeproj/project.pbxproj](Voxcell/Voxcell.xcodeproj/project.pbxproj) )

 ## License

 GPL v3.

-Open for commercial use.
+Commercial use with proper attribution can be considered.

-Especially for indy developers and small businesses MIT-type license can be readily considered.
+Especially, for indy developers and small businesses, a very favorable licensing can be readily arranged.

 ## Contact